 And here is what surprised me most.

-The desert air was so dry when the rain stopped that despite my sleeping bag getting soaked, it was completely dry by the time we got up.
+The desert air was so dry after the rain stopped and canyon air warmed up during the night, that despite my sleeping bag getting soaked, it was completely dry by the time we got up our last morning.

-After breakfast we climbed the rest of the Tanner out to our car at Lipan Point, where we’d left it parked for our return.
+After breakfast we climbed the rest of the Tanner Trail out to our car where we’d left it parked at Lipan Point.

 Thirteen days to complete a trek I recall with such strong affection.

-We learned a great deal about backpacking in the canyon, that we knew better how to pack especially food and fuel for our next big trek, on which we had Stu come along to tell us about some of the more interesting biological and geology of the canyon.
+We learned a great deal about backpacking in the canyon, that we would be better able to utilize, especially food and fuel, for our next big trek, on which Stu accompanied us to give us an interpretive view of the biological, geological and archealogical aspects of the canyon.

-This trek was going to be an even more adventuresome.
+That trek we hoped would be even more adventuresome.
 Stu wanted to take us into an area of the Grand Canyon, which he believed had never seen modern folks before.

 We couldn’t wait.